SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Data_Aggregation.md

 ## Data Mediation

-Collect data from various sources and converting into a uniform format.
+Collect data from various sources and convert them into a uniform format.

 > [!TIP]
 >